vulcu/dahlia/README.md

 * ~~Pre-development planning~~
 * **General**
   * ~~Refactor PD source for HVCC compatibility~~
-  * Update docs with details of Daisy POD UI functions/feedback
+  * ~~Update docs with details of UI functions/feedback~~
+  * Include separate install/build documentation for each Dahlia target
+  * Look into Daisy memory limitation ('size' argument) bug
+    * check if issue is addressed in a newer release
+    * check if issue is caused by a linker file error
 * **Daisy**
   * ~~Refactor `main_daisy.pd` to target Daisy build~~
   * ~~Redesign UI for Daisy Pod~~